Sequence Graph Transform (SGT): A Feature Embedding Function for Sequence Data Mining: Introduction

+Sequence data is omnipresent which has led to the development of various sequence mining methods.
+Sequence mining research can be broadly divided into: a) frequent pattern or subsequence mining \citep{aggarwal2014frequent}, b) motifs detection \citep{sandve2006survey}, c) alignment \citep{li2010survey}, d) datastream modeling \citep{silva2013data}, and e) feature embedding \citep{kumar2012pattern}.
+Among them, feature embedding is particularly important because it provides a machine-interpretable representation for the sequences.
+They can be used directly for (dis)similarity or ``distance'' computation between sequences or other machine learning models.
+A similar approach \textit{word2vec} is popular in text mining for converting text into vector embeddings.
+This enables building sequence classification and clustering models, which have immense applications across the online industry, Bioinformatics, and healthcare.

+Feature embedding is, however, challenging because a) sequences are arbitrary strings of arbitrary lengths, and b) long-term dependencies (of sequence elements) are difficult to capture.
+A long-term dependency here means the effect of distant elements in a sequence on each other.

+\textit{N}-gram methods (also known as \textit{k}-mers) are commonly used for feature representation.
+Several sequence kernels are developed on top of the \textit{n}-grams features.
+Moreover, generative parametric models, such as \textit{n}-order Markov and HMM models have been developed for sequences in which sequence features are represented by the transition and emission probability matrices.

-However, in addition to other limitations (discussed in \S\ref{subsec:related-work}), most of the existing methods either limit themselves by extracting only short-term patterns or suffer from exponentially increasing computation upon extracting the long-term patterns.
-For instance, in the abovementioned \emph{n}-gram and -Markov models, \emph{n} is kept small due to computational limitations, and thus, unable to capture long-term patterns..
+However, in addition to other limitations (discussed in \S\ref{subsec:related-work}), most of the existing methods either limit themselves by extracting only short-term patterns or suffer from increasing computation upon extracting the long-term patterns.

+Additionally, accurately comparing sequences of different lengths is a non-trivial problem.
+Traditional methods often lead to \textit{false positives}.
+A false positive here implies incorrectly identifying two different sequences as similar.
+Consider these sequences: $s1$. $\mathtt{ABC}$, $s2$. $\mathtt{ABCABCABC}$, and $s3$. $\mathtt{ABCDEFGHI}$.
+Most traditional subsequence matching methods will render $s1$ similar to both $s2$ and $s3$.
+However, we call similarity of $s1$ and $s3$ a false positive because $s3$'s overall pattern is significantly different from $s1$.

-In this paper, we develop a new function, Sequence Graph Transform (SGT), that extracts the short- and long-term sequence features without any increase in the computation.
-As depicted in Fig.~\ref{fig:sgt-unique-property}, SGT can extract any amount of short- to long-term sequence patterns just by dialing a hyperparameter $\kappa$.
-This unique property of SGT removes the computation limitations; it enables us to tune the amount of short- to long-term patterns that will be optimal for a given sequence mining problem.
-Additionally, SGT is a finite-dimensional feature space that can be used as a vector for implementing any mainstream data mining, and as a graph for applying graph mining methods and interpretable visualizations.
+In this paper, a new sequence feature embedding function, Sequence Graph Transform (SGT), that extracts the short- and long-term sequence features without any increase in the computation has been developed.
+This unique property of SGT removes the computation limitations; it enables us to tune the amount of short- to long-term patterns that will be optimal for a given sequence problem.
+SGT also addresses the issue of false positives upon comparing sequences of different lengths.

+SGT embedding is a nonlinear transform of the inter-symbol distances in a sequence.
+Its name is attributed to the graphical interpretation of the embedding which shows the ``association'' between sequence symbols.

+SGT is in a finite-dimensional feature space that can be used as a vector in most mainstream data mining methods, such as kmeans, kNN, SVM, and Deep Learning architectures.
+Moreover, it can be used as a graph for applying graph mining methods and interpretable visualizations.